-Having a list of pantry meals you can make with basics you have on hand can help you save time and money.
-No need to run out for take-out, instead whip up something delicious using non-perishable pantry staples.
+Having a list of pantry meals you can make with the basic staples you have on hand can help you save time and money.
+No need to run out for take-out, instead, whip up something delicious using non-perishable pantry staples.

 If you have ever found yourself without fresh food but in need of a quick and healthy meal, this list of meals you can make out of pantry staples will be invaluable to you.

 Many times I am faced with cooking from essentials I have stocked up in my pantry and freezer.
 This can be because we just returned from a vacation and have not hit the grocery store up, I am too ill to shop for groceries, or we are limiting our exposure during cold and flu season.